jintonic/geant4/cpp/README.md

 g++ hellow.cc -o hello
 # run hello in current folder (./)
 ./hello
-# check which libraries are linked in hello
+# check which libraries are linked in hello in Linux
 # https://unix.stackexchange.com/questions/120015
 ldd hello
+# the equivalent cmd in Mac is otool -L hello
 ```

 `g++ hello.cc` does not show any output.
 One can request `g++` to show the compilation process in detail with the verbose option -v: